 So much for ‘post-pandemic’ travel.
-E.U. weighs restrictions on American tourists, while U.S. says avoid Europe
+E.U. weighs restrictions on American tourists, while U.S. says avoid Europe.

 “We insist that there are comparable rules for travelers in both directions,” Ursula von der Leyen, president of the European Commission, said in an interview with the German outlet RND last week.
 “We have to solve the problem as soon as possible, and we are in contact with our American friends.
 This must not drag on for weeks longer.”

-European Commission spokesman Adalbert Jahnz said at a Tuesday news conference that talks with the United States were still ongoing.
+European Commission spokesman Adalbert Jahnz said at a Tuesday news conference that talks with the United States were ongoing.

 “We consider there is a good case for the U.S. to remove their travel restrictions, or at least adapt them, given the improving health situation in the E.U. overall,” he said.

 A recent column in the conservative German newspaper Die Welt compared the U.S. policy to a “humiliation.”
-As a result, the paper’s correspondent wrote, many Europeans would likely embrace new restrictions on Americans, but “unfortunately nobody would benefit from it.”
+As a result, the paper’s correspondent wrote, many Europeans would probably embrace new restrictions on Americans, but “unfortunately nobody would benefit from it.”
 European countries, especially those around the Mediterranean, need the tourism dollars to survive, he argued.

-In France, for instance, tourism accounted for more than 7 percent of the country’s GDP before the pandemic.
+In France, for instance, tourism accounted for more than 7 percent of the country’s gross domestic product before the pandemic.
 The economies of Italy and Greece are even more dependent on the sector, with tourism accounting for 13 and over 20 percent of their GDPs, respectively.

-The E.U. official said the council’s decision this week not to reinstate restrictions on the United States was based on consultation with public health officials and the European Commission, the E.U.'s executive branch.
+The E.U. official said the council’s decision this week not to reinstate restrictions on the United States was based on consultation with public health officials and the European Commission, the bloc’s executive branch.

 The rules are not legally binding.
 If southern European countries wanted to preserve their longer summer tourism season, they could, just as Greece opened to U.S. tourists earlier than its neighbors did.
-But the E.U. guidance sets an important precedent, because borders are open between member states, and there’s an interest in maintaining a united stance.
+But the E.U. guidance sets an important precedent because borders are open between member states, and there’s an interest in maintaining a united stance.

-Representatives of the tourism industry said the E.U.’s hesitancy to reimpose travel restrictions on Americans now may reflect a growing awareness of the potential economic fallout from such measures.
+Representatives of the tourism industry said the European Union’s hesitancy to reimpose travel restrictions on Americans now may reflect a growing awareness of the potential economic fallout from such measures.

-“Traveling and mobility is fundamental for the European Union economy,” said Luís Araújo, the president of the European Travel Commission, an organization that seeks to promote travel to the E.U.
+“Traveling and mobility is fundamental for the European Union economy,” said Luís Araújo, the president of the European Travel Commission, an organization that seeks to promote travel to the European Union.

-According to the organization, U.S. arrivals to Europe declined by more than 80 percent last year, compared to 2019.
+According to the organization, U.S. arrivals to Europe declined by more than 80 percent last year, compared with 2019.
 Italy, France and Spain are among the European countries that are most dependent on U.S. travelers, but other nations were seeing a rising interest before the pandemic.

-Any sudden change in regulations negatively impacts trust in the tourism sector, Araújo said, and the E.U. may be increasingly wary of taking action that could damage the industry.
+Any sudden change in regulations negatively affects trust in the tourism sector, Araújo said, and the European Union may be increasingly wary of taking action that could damage the industry.

 “It’s crucial,” Araújo said, “to give some confidence back to the sector.”